 The McLaren W1 is Redefining the Hypercar

-The McLaren W1 is designed to be the pinnacle of what the brand can achieve.
-Think of it as a rolling showcase of McLaren’s technological prowess, blending Formula 1-inspired performance with road-legal usability.
+The McLaren W1 is intended to represent the ultimate embodiment of what that brand can create.
+A travelling display of McLaren technology that combines Formula 1-inspired performance with road-legal use.

 - Power Output: 1,100 horsepower